iivanic/DataChief/README.md

 ##What is it for?
 DataChief enables you to **rapidly implement processes in your company/organization with no cost** - all you need is email account(minimal requirement).
 Used in a right way DataChief can save you tons of money and nerves.
 You can immediatly bring order into chaos, implement solution for your sales force in the field, track activities within company and/or implement managamenet systems like **ISO 9001(QM), ISO 14001(EMS), ISO 27001(ISMS), ISO 20001(SMS)/ITIL** with ease.

-You don't have to be blocked anymore by expensive Line of business (LOB) applications development that never ends, and when they are finally ready, they are often obsolete.
+You don't have to be blocked anymore by expensive custom solution development that never ends, and when it is finally finished, it's often obsolete.

 Take a look at **[Barrique Works LLC Case Study](./Case study Barrique Works LLC.md)**.